-The policy of the board of education forbids discrimination against any employee or applicant for employment on the basis of sex.
+Title IX of the Education Amendments of 1972 is an anti-discrimination law that states no person in the United States, on the basis of sex, shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving federal financial assistance.
+The policy of this board forbids discrimination against any employee or applicant for employment on the basis of sex.
 The board of education will not tolerate sexual harassment activity by any of its employees.
 This policy similarly applies to non-employee volunteers who work subject to the control of school authorities.